danielbodnar/awesome-stars/README.md

 ## nodejs

+- [n1ru4l/envelop](https://github.com/n1ru4l/envelop) - Envelop is a lightweight library allowing developers to easily develop, share, collaborate and extend their GraphQL execution layer.
+Envelop is the missing GraphQL plugin system.
+- [TypeStrong/ts-node](https://github.com/TypeStrong/ts-node) - TypeScript execution and REPL for node.js
+- [Asabeneh/30-Days-Of-JavaScript](https://github.com/Asabeneh/30-Days-Of-JavaScript) - 30 days of JavaScript programming challenge is a step-by-step guide to learn JavaScript programming language in 30 days.
+This challenge may take more than 100 days,  please just follow your own pace.
+- [asyncapi/nodejs-template](https://github.com/asyncapi/nodejs-template) - This template generates a server using your AsyncAPI document.
+It supports multiple different protocols, like Kafka or MQTT.
+It is designed in the way that generated code is a library and with it's A
 - [asyncapi/parser-js](https://github.com/asyncapi/parser-js) - AsyncAPI parser for Javascript (browser-compatible too).
 - [donnemartin/dev-setup](https://github.com/donnemartin/dev-setup) - macOS development environment setup:  Easy-to-understand instructions with automated setup scripts for developer tools like Vim, Sublime Text, Bash, iTerm, Python data analysis, Spark, Hadoop MapReduc
 - [eta-dev/eta](https://github.com/eta-dev/eta) - Embedded JS template engine for Node, Deno, and the browser.
 Lighweight, fast, and pluggable.
 Written in TypeScript